open-telemetry/oteps/text/0092-logs-vision.md

 - Uniform tagging of all 3 types of telemetry data (enrichment by attributes of resources where the data comes from or by user-defined attributes), enabling correct correlation across Resource dimensions later on the backend.

+#### Performance

+The unified collector must be performant; its resource utilization should be minimal for most use cases, but must also handle high throughput when needed.

+We have identified three sets of use cases for the collector with differing requirements:
+- *Side-car*: There are a set of use cases where a single instance of the collector will be deployed alongside a single instance of an application- a 1:1 relationship.
+This set includes many serverless environments.
+A single instance of an application may produce telemetry events (logs, metrics, traces) measured in 10s to 1000s per second.
+For these use cases, the collector's resource consumption should not exceed 100 MB memory, or 20% of a CPU on a modern server.
+We will try to optimize the collector so that for many users in this group, the collector will consume less than 50 MB of memory and less than 10% of a CPU.
+- *Daemon*: Many users will deploy the collector as a daemon, a single instance per node or host, to collect telemetry from multiple applications.
+In containerized environments, [roughly 10-20 containers are generally run per node](https://www.datadoghq.com/docker-adoption/).
+As noted above, these applications may emit 10s to 1000s of telemetry events per second.
+For this segment, our goal is that the collector not be a significant consumer of resources when compared with applications deployed on that node.
+Its resource consumption should be a fraction of the usage of the applications that it serves; preferably <10%, ideally <5%.
+- *Service*: The collector may also be deployed as a standalone service that serves multiple applications across multiple nodes.
+For this use case, low resource consumption is not the primary concern; high throughput is the goal.

 ## Cloud Native